top of page

 iShootGhana

-We've seldom seen iShowSpeed go in water so this is definitely a stretch, however the authenticity of the experience is undeniable!
-Going fishing would create one of the most authentic and impactful moments of his African tour.
-Unlike staged tourist experiences, joining local fishermen at dawn to cast nets and haul in the day’s catch offers a genuine look into a centuries-old way of life that remains central to coastal Accra.
+We seldom see Speed in water so this is a definite stretch, however the authenticity of the experience is undeniable!
+Going fishing would create one of the most impactful moments of his African tour.
+Unlike staged tourist experiences, joining fishermen at dawn to cast nets and haul in the day’s catch offers a genuine look into a centuries-old way of life that remains central to coastal Accra.
 The physical challenge, early start, and teamwork involved would push Speed outside his comfort zone, naturally sparking the high-energy reactions and humor his audience loves.
 At the same time, the experience would foster real, unfiltered interactions with locals whose expressive personalities and communal spirit mirror the vibrancy of Ghanaian culture.
-Visually and emotionally, the contrast between Speed’s usual settings and the simplicity of life at sea would make the moment stand out, while introducing millions of viewers to Ghana beyond nightlife and landmarks.
+Visually and emotionally, the contrast between Speed’s usual settings and the simplicity of life at sea would make the moment stand out, while introducing millions of viewers to Accra beyond nightlife and landmarks.
 Ultimately, fishing with the Osu fishermen would blend culture, challenge, and connection into a single unforgettable experience that will showcase Ghana’s depth and leave a lasting impression.
 This content will be the stuff of legend!

 iShowSpeed in Ghana (Africa Tour Potential Travel Schedule)

-There are many more activities that will be awesome for iShowSpeed to do when he visits Ghana for 2 days between the 20th and the 23rd of January (according to our guesstimated projections which we've outlined below).
+There are many more activities that will be awesome for iShowSpeed to do when he visits Ghana for 2 days between the 20th and the 23rd of January (according to the guesstimated projections which we've outlined below).
 Due to his time constraints, the exciting trips to monuments up north and cities over 3 hours away are simply not feasible.
 If you appreciated this personalized itinerary we created for iShowSpeed based on his personality, brand and content, request your own customized itinerary for your next trip to Ghana.

 Selling fast